karlhulme/dsengi/README.md

 Specify a consistency level of SESSION and associate the session-token returned from write operations with the user that triggered the operation.
 This ensures that any subsequent read operations will reflect the previous writes.
-If this cannot be achieved then the BOUNDED STALENSS level will serialise changes such that every node of the service sees the same results but it will double the RU cost of each query.
+If this cannot be achieved then the BOUNDED STALENESS level will serialise changes such that every node of the service sees the same results but it will double the RU cost of each query.